Ensuring clean, fresh tap water continues to flow to our customers’ taps 24 hours a day, seven days a week is one of our top priorities.

 In some cases we organise informal drop-in sessions at local venues where our engineers are available to meet local people requiring further information about a scheme.

-If this applies in your case the letter accompanying this leaflet will contain details of the drop-in session.
+If this applies in your case, you'll receive a letter about the work with details of the drop-in session.

 Will there be any advertising or newspaper coverage about the work?